Interview Q&A with Hsin-Yi:

 I’ve been getting a lot of lovely 5-star reviews saying things like: “I couldn’t put it down, staying up way too late last night for just one more chapter….” and “I love a good mystery and I just couldn’t put this one down…..
 I had to finish the novel in one sitting!
 This author has the unique ability to describe scenes in such vivid detail that you actually feel as though you are there (I’m sure I could smell those scones baking).
 Such wonderful and loveable characters and twists and turns in the plot, I was kept guessing till the very end”—so hopefully, it looks like I’ve achieved my aim! 🙂

 Q. Do you write in any other genres?

-I have also written sweet romance in the past (I have a series called Summer Beach Vets which are sweet romances for pet lovers, starring the handsome veterinarians at an animal hospital in an Australian beachside town) but I’ve decided that mystery is more for me, so I won’t be continuing in that genre.
-Oh, and I also write children’s middle grade fiction: a series called the Big Honey Dog Mysteries – action-packed mystery adventures with lots of humour, featuring a Great Dane detective and her canine friends.
+Oh, and I also have a children’s middle grade mystery series called the Big Honey Dog Mysteries – action-packed mystery adventures with lots of humour, featuring a Great Dane detective and her canine friends.
 The sleuthing Dane is inspired by my own Great Dane, Honey.